HussainAther/philosophy/causality/contextualemergence.md

 that data from subjects with EEG data from sporadic epileptic seizures can correlate with mental states of the seizures themselves.
 Using a 20-channel EEG recording, we get a 20-dimension state space that we reduce to a lower number through principal component restrictions.
-We find a homogeneous grid of cells to set up a Markov transition matrix that reflects the EEG dynamics using fine-graned auxilary partition.
+We find a homogeneous grid of cells to set up a Markov transition matrix that reflects the EEG dynamics using fine-grained auxiliary partition.
 Then, this matrix gives eigenvalues that characterize time scales for which the dynamics can be ordered by size.
 The eigenvectors span an eigenvector space such that the measure principal component states form a simplex.
 The three leading eigenvalue give a neural state repesentation that has a 2-simplex